benediktschulz/paper_pp_wind_gusts/README.md

-# Statistical Postprocessing of ensemble forecasts of wind gusts
+# Machine learning methods for postprocessing ensemble forecasts of wind gusts: A systematic comparison

 This repository provides R-code accompanying the paper